mrochon/b2csamples/README.md

 ### Source

+**Note: both the sample app and the REST functions app source code contained in this repo is the one currently deployed.
+Source code referenced below is used by the new setup script and not fully debugged.**

 [IEF policies](https://github.com/mrochon/b2c-mt-rest) implementing several user journeys:
 - Signin/up AND create a new application tenant
 - Signin/up in AND redeem invitation to become a member of an existing tenant